-In this work, we advance uncooled infrared detection toward cryogenic-level sensitivity by integrating a spintronic Poisson bolometer with a broadband LWIR plasmonic absorber to enhance thermal coupling.
-Through this innovation of integrating spintronic materials and plasmonic materials, we experimentally achieved a best NEDT of 35 mK at a 50Hz frame rate, and multiple NEDT values close to or below 100 mK, demonstrating room-temperature performance that ranks among the most sensitive uncooled LWIR detectors reported to date.
-The active pixel size of a spintronic Poisson bolometer is around 2 \textmu m by 2 \textmu m, potentially enabling high pixel density and resolution scaling.
-These results represent a significant improvement over previous spintronic Poisson bolometers and push the frontier of uncooled LWIR detection toward cryogenic-level sensitivity.
-We believe this work opens pathways to a broad range of high-sensitivity LWIR sensing and imaging applications such as remote sensing, high-speed imaging, cryogenic system diagnostics, and industrial monitoring.
+In this work, we advance uncooled infrared detection toward cryogenic-level sensitivity by integrating a spintronic Poisson bolometer (SPB) with a broadband LWIR plasmonic nanoantenna array to enhance thermal absorption.
+By optimizing integrated spintronic and plasmonic materials, we experimentally achieved an NEDT of 35 mK at a 50 Hz frame rate, and multiple NEDT values close to or below 100 mK, demonstrating room-temperature performance that ranks among the most sensitive uncooled LWIR detectors reported to date.
+The active pixel size of our spintronic Poisson bolometer is approximately 2 \textmu m by 2 \textmu m, potentially allowing for high pixel density and resolution scaling.
+These results represent a significant improvement over previous spintronic Poisson bolometers and push the frontier of uncooled LWIR detection towards cryogenic-level sensitivity.
+We believe that this work opens the way to a broad range of applications in high-sensitivity LWIR sensing and imaging, including remote sensing, high-speed imaging, cryogenic system diagnostics, and industrial monitoring.